GSA/digitalgov.gov/content/news/2022/06/2022-06-29-five-procurement-strategies-for-diverse-digital-services.md

 Instead of requiring key personnel, use plain language to show contractors what's important to you.

-{{< card-quote text="&#91;Your federal agency&#93; understands contractors may not have all of the essential skills to begin this requirement, however, &#91;federal agency&#93; expects the awardee to quickly accelerate hiring, to hire a high-performing team, and sustain a high-performing team for the life of the requirement. **&#91;Federal agency&#93; is interested in the contractor hiring and leveraging entry-level roles (along with other more senior positions when applicable) and diverse talent to help us achieve our mission and desired outcomes.**" cite="" >}}
+{{< card-quote text="[Your federal agency] understands contractors may not have all of the essential skills to begin this requirement, however, [federal agency] expects the awardee to quickly accelerate hiring, to hire a high-performing team, and sustain a high-performing team for the life of the requirement. **[Federal agency] is interested in the contractor hiring and leveraging entry-level roles (along with other more senior positions when applicable) and diverse talent to help us achieve our mission and desired outcomes.**" cite="" >}}

 To further support this language, instead of asking and evaluating “key personnel,” ask and evaluate the following:

 The contractor shall provide a brief explanation within the following four areas:

+{{< box >}}
-{{< box >}}1. **Practice Area Leads**
+1. **Practice Area Leads**

    * Provide a resume for each of the Practice Area Leads in the following areas: product development, research, design, and engineering.
    * Note: It's understood that the Practice Lead(s) may not be directly assigned to this requirement, however, their résumé will provide \[federal agency] an understanding of whether they have the technical knowledge to recruit and assign a diverse and high-performing team, at various stages of their careers, to the requirement.

 2. **Recruiting and Retaining Talent**